Medical examinations are performed by licensed paramedical examiners in your area. They are usually independent contractors.

-The examiner will ask questions regarding medical conditions, surgeries, medications, or other treatments you may have had.
-The examiner will also ask the names and addresses of physicians and/or hospitals that have treated you.
+The examiner will ask questions regarding medical conditions, surgeries, medications, or other previous treatments.
+The examiner will also ask the names and addresses of physicians and hospitals that have treated you.
 You may wish to collect this information in advance to save time during the exam.

 If additional testing such as a questionnaire, electrocardiogram (EKG), or a blood test is required, the arrangements will be made by the examiner.

-All information obtained during the medical exam is strictly confidential and is sent to the insurance company as part of your application for life insurance.
+All information obtained during the medical exam is strictly confidential and is sent to the insurance company as part of your application.

-You can request a copy of the lab test results directly from the life insurance company or you may send a letter with your application.
-To request your results by letter, write to the life insurance company asking for a copy of your lab test results on an 8.5 x 11 inch sheet of paper.
-Please include your name, address, the date and your signature.
+Yes.
+You can request a copy of the lab test results directly from the insurance company, or you may send a letter with your application.
+To request your results by letter, write to the insurance company asking for a copy of your lab test results on an 8.5 x 11 inch sheet of paper.
+Include your name, address, the date and your signature.

 Here are tips to keep in mind when preparing for your medical exam.
 The best time to schedule an exam is in the morning.
 However, you should always schedule your appointment during the least stressful time of the day for you.
 If a weekday exam is not convenient, you can arrange an appointment for Saturday or Sunday.
 Do not forget your license or another form of ID.